sandyspiers/OptiTest.jl/README.md

 )
 ```

-This test defines a knapsack instance of size 100, which should be solver by CPLEX.
+This test defines a knapsack instance of size 100, which should be solved using CPLEX.
-The user must then provide a generic solver function which can be used on dictionaries of this format.
+The user must then provide a generic solver function which can be used on dictionaries of _this format_.
+This way, the user has full control of what goes in and out of the generic solver routine.
-The results should then be appended to this dictionary and returned, for instance:
+The results should then be appended to the same dictionary and returned, for instance:

 ```julia
 function solve!(test::AbstractDict)::AbstractDict